digitalhealthhack/digitalhealthhack.github.io/_posts/2016-05-07-DHOxHack#4-Spring-2016.md

 > Open data is data that anyone can access, use or share.
 Simple as that.
 When big companies or governments release non-personal data, it enables small businesses, citizens and medical researchers to develop resources which make crucial improvements to their communities.

+A number of relevant data sources are listed below:

 - [data.gov.uk Health Data](https://data.gov.uk/data/search?theme-primary=Health&core_dataset=true&api=true&unpublished=false)
 - [Finding data at HSCIC](http://www.cde.org.uk/howto/hscic-data/)